v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/atp-for-spo-odb-and-teams.md

 ### Keep the following points in mind

 - ATP will not scan every single file in SharePoint Online, OneDrive for Business, or Microsoft Teams.
 This is by design.
 Files are scanned asynchronously, through a process that uses sharing and guest activity events along with smart heuristics and threat signals to identify malicious files.

+- Make sure your SharePoint sites are configured to use the [Modern experience](https://docs.microsoft.com/sharepoint/guide-to-sharepoint-modern-experience).
+When a file is identified as malicious and blocked, people can see that this has occurred in the Modern experience, but not the Classic view.
+ATP protection applies whether the Modern experience or the Classic view is used; however, visual indicators that a file is blocked are present only in the Modern experience.

 - Files that are identified as malicious in SharePoint Online, OneDrive for Business, or Microsoft Teams will show up in [reports for Office 365 Advanced Threat Protection](view-reports-for-atp.md) and in Threat Explorer (part of [Office 365 Threat Intelligence](office-365-ti.md)).